Course Overview

 • 17 years of age or over

-• a New Zealand citizen, permanent resident, or have the requisite visa for study purposes, and
+• A New Zealand citizen, permanent resident, or have the requisite visa for study purposes, and

-• able to demonstrate adequate literacy and/or numeracy skills to enable you to meet all academic and health and safety requirements of this course.
+• Able to demonstrate adequate literacy and/or numeracy skills to enable you to meet all academic and health and safety requirements of this course.

 If you are under 20 years old you must also have: